-Mary Rapps has a passion for health equity and population health improvement.
+Mary Rapps was promoted to Executive Director in June 2018, after four years as Generations’ Program Director.
+Mary has a passion for health equity and population health improvement.
 She is committed to improving the health of communities through innovation and collaboration with community members, public health, health care and service organizations.
 Mary leads the Together for Health at Myers-Wilkins project and the Community Health Worker Network, key projects under Generations’ Connecting Health with Communities strategy.
 She brings over 21 years of Health Care Administration experience to her current position.
 Mary earned a BAS in Community Health Education from the University of Minnesota, Duluth, and MHA in Health Care Administration from the University of Minnesota, Twin Cities.

 Megan Halena applies her energy, experience, and management skills to Generations’ Access to Care initiatives.
 She engages a wide variety of partners in access efforts, including community organizations, health systems, St. Louis County, faith communities, and higher education, among others.
 For more than a decade, Megan has worked for non-profit organizations focused on youth development, social change, and asset building.
 Through non-profit work, she recognized the critical role that access to health care plays in an individual’s or family’s ability to achieve stability and advancement.
 Megan earned a BA in Sociology from the University of Minnesota, Duluth, and MA in Women’s Studies from Florida Atlantic University.